MohamedBilelBesbes/Mozilla-TCPDBench/README.md

 # Turing Change Point Detection Benchmark

-Change point detection focuses on accurately detecting moments of abrupt change in the behavior of a time series.
-While many methods for change point detection exist, past research has paid little attention to the evaluation of existing algorithms on real-world data.
-This work introduces a benchmark study and a dataset that are explicitly designed for the evaluation of change point detection algorithms.
-We hope that our work becomes a proving ground for the comparison and development of change point detection algorithms that work well in practice.

-This repository contains the code necessary to evaluate and analyze a significant number of change point detection algorithms on the TCPD, and serves to reproduce the work in [Van den Burg and Williams (2020)](https://arxiv.org/abs/2003.06222).
 Note that work based on either the dataset or this benchmark should cite that paper:
 ```bib
 @article{vandenburg2020evaluation,
         title={An Evaluation of Change Point Detection Algorithms},